-- 1 Hold the side cover at an angle and align the pronged end with the slots. - 2 Fit the prongs into the slots and swing the side cover closed.
+- 1 Hold the side cover at an angle and align the prongs in the front end with the slots in the frame. - $\mathbf{2}$ Fit the prongs into the slots and swing the side cover closed.

-$\bf 3$ Align the holes and insert the screws.
+3 Align the holes and insert the screws.

-- To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 73.
+- To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 67.

-Removing the System Board
+Removing and Installing the System Board